Veterans and Mesothelioma

 Mesothelioma is rare, and only 3,300 people in the United States receive this diagnosis each year.
 Military veterans make up 30 percent of those cases.
 Why?
 Until 1991, the military used asbestos, a toxic, fibrous mineral, on bases across the U.S. Durable, cheap, and fire-resistant, asbestos was used to insulate military barracks, aircraft, Navy ships, and Army vehicles.
 If you are a veteran facing a mesothelioma diagnosis, you’re not alone.
 You could qualify for benefits through the Department of Veterans Affairs (VA) to help cover your medical expenses.

 Just found out your loved one was diagnosed with mesothelioma?
-We can help by providing you with accurate resources.
+We can help by providing you with our best resources.

 Who Qualifies for Veterans Benefits?